1990 Michigan Wolverines football team: Statistics

+Team statistics

-The team led the Big Ten in rushing offense for all games (264.6 yards per game), although Michigan State won the title for conference games.
-They also led in passing efficiency for all games (137.7) although Iowa led for conference games.
+On offense, the Wolverines gained an average of 253.1 rushing yards and 153.7 passing yards per game.
+They led the Big Ten in rushing offense for all games (264.6 yards per game), although Michigan State won the title for conference games.
+They also led in passing efficiency for all games (137.7), although Iowa led for conference games.
 They were the conference leader in total offense for all games (432.5 yards per game), although Iowa won the title for conference games.
 The 715 yards of total offense in the January 1, 1991 Gator Bowl against Ole Miss stood as the school record until October 17, 2009.

-The team earned the first of four consecutive and six 1990s Big Ten rushing defense statistical championships for all games by holding opponents to 104.7 yards per game.
+On defense, the team gave up 105.7 rushing yards and 217.5 passing yards per game.
+The team earned the first of four consecutive and six 1990s Big Ten rushing defense statistical championships for all games.
 Iowa won the title for conference games.
 The team led the conference in total defense for conference games (289.4), while Iowa led for all games.
 The team led the Big Ten Conference in scoring defense for conference games (16.9 points per game) and all games (16.5).
-They were the conference leaders in quarterback sacks for conference games (3.6 sacks per game) and all games (3.6 sacks per game).
+They also led the Big Ten in quarterback sacks for conference games (3.6 sacks per game) and all games (3.6 sacks per game).
 They led the conference in turnover margin (+0.92) in all games, while Illinois led for conference games.
 They led the conference in punt return average in conference games (17.4 yards per return) and all games (15.2).
 The season marked the third consecutive year that the team led the conference in kick return average in conference games (26.5 yards per return) and all games (27.3).